 Example

-The box is the length of 14 small paper clips, so if I measure the box with large paper clips, I will need fewer paper clips.
+The box is the length of 14 small paperclips, so if I measure the box with large paperclips, I will need fewer paperclips.

-A student measures the length of a box using paper clips.
-The first line is made up of 14 small paper clips.
-The second line is made up of 8 large paper clips
+A student measures the length of a box using paperclips.
+The first line is made up of 14 small paperclips.
+The second line is made up of 8 large paperclips

-Although the concept of inverse relationship may seem obvious in this type of situation, it is problematic for many students who are more accustomed to direct relationship situations (for eample, the greater the distance to be travelled by bus, the greater the travel time).
+Although the concept of inverse relationship may seem obvious in this type of situation, it is problematic for many students who are more accustomed to direct relationship situations (for example, the greater the distance to be travelled by bus, the greater the travel time).
 In order to help them understand this concept, the teacher should present them with a variety of concrete measurement situations that encourage them to make this connection.

 When students understand the concept of the inverse relationship between the number of units it takes to determine an attribute and the size of the units, they can more easily understand and establish relationships between some of the standard units of measurement, such as the metre (m) and the centimetre (cm).